Wayne Lock

 Wayne Locke is a Welsh former professional darts player.

 Darts career

 1981

-On 14 January 1981, Lock played in the BDO World Darts Championship, losing in the first round to Rab Smith winning a total of £300.
+On 14 January 1981, Lock played in the BDO World Darts Championship, beating by the preliminary round to Steve Brennan of Ireland and before losing in the first round to Rab Smith of Scotland winning a total of £300.
 Later in the year on 23 August, Lock played in the British Professional Championship but lost again in the first round to Alan Glazier winning a total of an unknown amount.

 1989

 On 1 January 1989, Lock made a comeback and played in the BDO British Open, but lost to Eric Bristow winning a total of £20.